 Unknown | 12 | 12 | 286 | 0 | 468 |

-Now, we need to transform the data again, so that we have the frequency of each phoneme by language as the classifier will use “Language” as the dependent variable and the phoneme frequencies as predictors.
+Next, we must reshape our data to reflect the frequency of each phoneme categorized by language.
+This transformation aligns with our classifier’s design, which will employ Language as the dependent variable and utilize phoneme frequencies as predictors.

 numvar <- colnames(classdw)[2:length(colnames(classdw))]